brigoste/CIRRUS/discretization/README.md

 * Boundary-condition handling.
 * Linear-system assembly.

+The verification framework can override discretization configuration on a per-case basis, allowing different reconstruction and gradient schemes to be tested without modifying the base simulation configuration.

-The current verification results demonstrate approximately second-order convergence for the applicable gradient and reconstruction verification cases.
+The current verification results demonstrate approximately second-order convergence for applicable gradient and central-reconstruction cases.

 For example, the current central reconstruction verification produces approximately second-order convergence: